veewee/xml/docs/encoding.md

 #### element_encode

 Encode transforms an array into an XML string, as a partial document.
+For encoding to a full document, use [xml_encode](#xml_encode).

 ```php
 use function VeeWee\Xml\Dom\Configurator\pretty_print;